Cat ski Kyrgyzstan

 Normally we do between 6-10 runs a day so we will ski around 4000-8000 meters vertical.

 We are operating a Pistenbully 300 Polar with a handmade cabin.
-Pistenbully is just the brand name for snow groomers.
+Pistenbully is just the brand name of a snow cat.
 These massive machines with wide tracks are usually grooming the slopes in a ski resort.
 We have purchased a Pistenbully 300 Polar with a strong Mercedes engine (430 horse power).
 This is the best snow cat for the conditions in Kyrgyzstan.
 After shipping it from Germany we immediately started building the comfortable cabin for 16 persons.
-It’s one of the biggest cabins in the world for cat skiing.
+It’s one of the biggest cabins in the world for cat skiing Kyrgyzstan.
 You will sit back comfortably and enjoy the ride(s) with us.

 We operate a backcountry yurt camp in Jyrgalan.
 The most traditional way of spending the night is in a typical yurt.
 These circular tents are made of felt.
 We have adjusted them for the cold Jyrgalan nights.
 There’s a wooden stove for heating, comfortable mattresses and sleeping bags.
 The biggest indulgence is the Russian banya, a sauna tent that reaches temperatures up to 90 degrees celcius.
 After a long day of skiing you can recharge yourself (and cool down in a nearby stream)

 We have wonderful local staff working in the Freeride House and the Yurt Camp.
 Kasadin Musaev is running the place together with his wife Aisha.
-Aleksey Balybin in our driver of the Pistenbully, Kasadin is our lead guide and Maksat Aitkulov, Vasily Nemchenko and Vadim Karaulykh are the tail guides.
+Bob Rusin is the driver of the Pistenbully, Aleksey Balybin is our lead guide and Maksat Aitkulov, Vasily Nemchenko and Vadim Karaulykh are the tail guides.
 They are local guides, knowing these mountains like the back of their hand.
-They have finished the guiding school in Karakol and have their certificates in avalanche safety, mountaineering, guiding and snow stability.
-As they don’t have the resources to finish an acknowledged IFMGA training though.
+They have finished the guiding school in Karakol and have their KMGA certificates in avalanche safety, mountaineering, guiding and snow stability.
+They don’t have the resources to finish an acknowledged IFMGA training though.